darkstardigital/phpThumbsUp/core/components/phpthumbsup/docs/readme.txt

 This would create thumbnails 400x300 and 800xAuto anytime an image is uploaded to /path/to/dir (relative to site root)

+*** Responsive Layouts ***

+Starting with version 1.1.0, phpThumbsUp has an optional setting to detect the screen size of the device being used when requesting a thumb and generate smaller images for devices with smaller screen sizes.
+Javascript is used to store the client's screen size.
+When an image is requested, phpThumbsUp will check the clients screen size and automatically adjust the width/height of the image based on thresholds defined in the setting phpthumbsup.responsive_threshold.
+For example, the default thresholds are 480 and 1024.
+So if the client is using a phone with a screen size of 320 pixels and an image was requested with a width of 800, phpThumbsUp will adjust the width to 480 (the closest threshold value greater than or equal to screen size).

 ----------------------
 System Settings